Biography of Robert Southey

 Timeliney of Robert Southey:

-1794: Southey met Samuel Taylor Coleridge in Bristol and the two became great friends.
-They developed their own politico-religious views which they called Pantiscocracy and decided to set up a settlement in Pennsylvania, USA with their girlfriends the Fricker sisters.
-They eventually abandoned the plans and stayed in England.
+1794: Southey meets Samuel Taylor Coleridge in Bristol and the two become great friends.
+They develop their own politico-religious views which they call Pantiscocracy and decide to set up a settlement in Pennsylvania, USA with their girlfriends the Fricker sisters.
+They eventually abandoned the plans and stay in England.

 1796: Southey begins writing ballads.

-1798: Wrote “The Battle of Blenheim”.
-His poetry did not make him much money and he had to rely on an allowance made to him by a friend.
+1798: He writes “The Battle of Blenheim” although his poetry does not make him much money and he has to rely on an allowance made to him by a friend.

 1800: He makes another visit to Lisbon.

-1802: Goes to Greta Hall in Keswick to stay with Samuel Taylor Coleridge.
+1802: He goes to Greta Hall in Keswick to stay with Samuel Taylor Coleridge.

 1803: On September 7th Southey decides to stay permanently at Greta Hall., where he will remain for the rest of his life.
 The rooms are plastered and papered and the garden is planted.

 1807: He gets an allowance from the Government.

-1809: He joined the staff of the literary magazine “The Quarterly Review”.
+1809: He joins the staff of the literary magazine “The Quarterly Review”.
 Death of the owner of Greta Hall, William Jackson, a retired wool trade carrier.
 The house is inherited by his brother Rev. J Jackson.
-New roof beams are added and the house is given a new roof (“a ‘cap of slate and an overcoat of rough-cast”).
+New roof beams are added and the house is given a new roof (“a cap of slate and an overcoat of rough-cast”).

 1820: He writes a biography of John Wesley.

-1821: Robert Southey commemorated the Death of King George the Third in a Poem “A Vision of Judgment” which was heavily satirised by Byron.
-He began to turn his attention to biographies and historical works.
+1821: Southey commemorates the Death of King George the Third in a Poem “A Vision of Judgment” which was heavily satirised by Byron.
+He begins to turn his full attention to biographies and historical works.

 1824: He writes “The Book of the Church.”